DAGWorks-Inc/hamilton/examples/llm_stack/README.md

 - `embedding_module.py` contains the code to embed text using either Cohere API, OpenAI API or SentenceTransformer library.
 The use of `@config.when` allows to have all options in the same Python module.
 This allows to quickly rerun your Hamilton DAG by simply changing your config.
 You'll see that functions share similar signature to enable interchangeability.
 - `weaviate_module.py` and `pinecone_module.py` implement the same functionalities for each vector database.
 Having the same function names allows Hamilton to abstract away the implementation details and reinforce the notion that both modules shouldn't be loaded simultaneously.
 - `docker-compose.yml` allows you to start a local instance of Weaviate ([More information](https://weaviate.io/developers/weaviate/installation/docker-compose)).

+# Next step / Exercises
+- Implement the code to read data from the vector database
+- Add the code to send the same generative prompt to multiple providers